Lamont-Labs/QuantraVision/docs/DEVELOPMENT_ROADMAP.md

 ## Final Note

 This roadmap documents the path forward **if development resumes**.
-Current project status is on hold due to limited desktop access and uncertain market validation.
-The plan preserves the vision while being realistic about constraints.
+Current project status is paused with 100+ successful builds completed and core features partially functional.
+The plan preserves the complete Apex-inspired vision while outlining realistic implementation paths.

-**Success is not guaranteed.** This is a moonshot with significant time investment required and uncertain ROI.
-Proceed only if:
+**Success is not guaranteed.** This is an ambitious project with significant time investment required.
+The roadmap provides:
-- Desktop time genuinely improves
+- Clear phase-by-phase implementation plan
-- Passionate about the vision beyond financial return
+- Realistic time estimates and milestones
-- Willing to commit 4-6 months of part-time work
+- Go/no-go decision checkpoints
-- Prepared for possibility it doesn't succeed in market
+- MVP alternative for faster validation

-Otherwise, it's okay to leave this documented and move on.
+The documentation preserves optionality for future development while maintaining technical clarity.